-In its natural habitat, the small grey bears are hard to spot in the big leafy gum trees.
-Alan told me he tries to come down to the river every day even if he has no passengers just to keep track of where the koalas are so he can point them out to passengers.
+In their natural habitat, the small grey bears are hard to spot in the big leafy gum trees.
+Alan told me he tries to come down to the river every day even if he has no passengers aboard the Rubeena just to keep track of where the koalas are so he can point them out to passengers.

 The sacred Aboriginal trees still bear the scars of the Gunaikurnai tribe.
 The Gunaikurnai people are the Traditional Owners of the Gippsland Region.
 The Gunaikurnai people, removed lengths of bark from a tree for use to make bark canoes, shields, infant carriers, bowls and gunyahs (bark huts).
 As you approach the Heritage-listed Swing Bridge you will see a sculpture celebrating the creation story of Borun the Pelican & Tuk the Musk Duck.

 ‘A long time ago the first people were animals and the first Gunaikurnai Man was Borun (a Pelican) Borun came a long, long way from the hills, looking for a place to live, carrying a bark canoe on his head.
 He’s walking, walking and he hears tapping!
 Looks here, looks there, nothing!
 Where’s the tap, tap coming from?
 He comes to a river puts down the canoe and what’s inside?
 Tuk (a Musk duck).
 Borun sees Tuk, likes Tuk and they start the Gunaikurnai people.’